 iii) Different prices depending on where you sit

 And speaking of drinking your coffee “sur place“, another point to note is that the price of the coffee is different depending on where you sit.
 There may be one price for sitting on the terrace, another price for sitting outside, and a much cheaper price for leaning up against the bar.

 This is not usually written on the menu, and if you are standing against the bar, you won’t even get a menu.
 The price difference isn’t that large, maybe €1-2 so just keep it in mind as you order.

 iv) Coffee After dessert

-In France, coffee is usually served after the dessert (unless it is a café gourmand), not at the same time.
+In France, coffee is usually served after the dessert (unless it is a café gourmand) at the end of dinner, not at the same time.
 The waiter will bring you your coffee after he removes your dessert plate.

 If you do want it at the same time as the dessert, you will have to specify this to the waiter.

 v) No need to tip